How to fix disk errors in Linux

 sdb

-Run fsck and e2fsck against the filesystem device such as /dev/sdb1.
-Run smartctl against the whole disk such as /dev/sdb.
+Run fsck or e2fsck against the filesystem device, such as /dev/sdb1.
+Run smartctl against the parent disk, such as /dev/sdb.

 $ sudo umount /srv/data